 So the holidays are over, the year begins seeking shelter from the storm.
 The gutters are clean, caulk drying along sliding door tracks, decks swept clean.
 I wait for the rain.

 I'll walk in the shadows, I'll zip up and button down for cold and wet rain and wonder where it went when it's scorching hot in August, some night at the ballpark.
 Where does rain go?
 Every year seems like fire season, dry brush and timber fueling each season's hell fires.
-Mountains lose their green coat, coming rough storm leaving swollen run-off .
+Mountains lose their green coat, a coming rough storm leaving swollen run-off .

 Hideout in shadows smoking cigarettes where nobody looks, scratch out a story about a loner making friends with the dark, talking to himself on the freeway like he's with an old friend.
 Looking for a deserted road to ride, finding emptiness among crowds, a path flowing through passersby.
 Brush shoulders, rub elbows, a meaningful glance, a warm hello, take my time, all the time, recharging solitude.